Tulip-Dev/tulip/doc/python/index.rst

 ..
-Tulip-Python documentation master file, created by sphinx-quickstart on Sat Apr  2 17:21:15 2011.
+Tulip Python documentation master file, created by sphinx-quickstart on Sat Apr  2 17:21:15 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. highlight:: python

-Welcome to Tulip-Python documentation!
+Welcome to Tulip Python documentation!
 =================================================

 Tulip_ is an information visualization framework written in C++ dedicated to the analysis and visualization of graphs.
-Tulip-Python is a set of modules that exposes to Python almost all the content of the Tulip_ C++ API.
+Tulip Python is a set of modules that exposes to Python almost all the content of the Tulip_ C++ API.
 The bindings has been developed with the SIP_ tool from Riverbank_.
 The main features provided by the bindings are listed below :